 Most people would probably prefer to pull their own teeth out than wade through mountains of data and formulas with Greek letters in them for the first time.

-But instead of struggling through a stats textbook or enrolling in a university course, there’s now a relatively painless way to explore the world of inferential statistics without any risk embarrassing yourself.
+But instead of struggling through a stats textbook or enrolling in a university course, there’s now a relatively painless way to explore the topic.

 Jamovi is a fairly new, free and open statistics package that you can download at home and play with.

 - It is FREE.
 Not only that, the developers have promised to keep it free.
 With products like IBM’s SPSS starting from $135 Australian dollars per person per month, having a free option is very attractive indeed.

 - It is powerful.
 Built as a graphical interface to the popular but relatively difficult to learn R coding package, Jamovi can do many of the common statistical analyses used in scientific research, including T-tests, Anovas, regression analyses and more.

 - It is becoming better and better.
 The developers have indicated that by August 2018 Jamovi will include the most common features of SPSS.
 And the developers look determined to meet that target with new upgrades being released at a furious pace.

 - Its another way to learn R. As you can access the R code used by Jamovi with just one click you can peer under the bonnet to see how the R code works, giving you an easy insight into how the code works.
 A more recent update allows you to input code – and it even makes suggestions just like RStudio.

 - It manages style issues for you.
 Its output can automatically comes in APA style, but if you’d like you can get it to mimic SPSS or R styles – so no-one needs to know you’re choosing the easy software option (although you should probably reference this in your methods section if you’re writing an academic paper!).